 Additionally, Modernizr has a production build configurator that allows you to specify exactly what parts of Modernizr you want to include and exclude the parts you don't.

-Feature Detection Tools
+link Feature Detection Tools

 - modernizr — Conditionally check to see if a specific feature is available in a browser.